ArduPilot/ardupilot_wiki/copter/source/docs/radio-failsafe.rst

 Receiver configuration for No-Signal method
 -------------------------------------------
-**"No Signal" method** - the receiver stops sending signals to the flight controller.
+**"No Signal" method** - the receiver stops sending signals to the autopilot.
 This is the preferred method and is how most modern FrSky receivers operate.
 Below is the setup method for a FlySky 9 channel transmitter with FrSky D4R-II receiver which uses the "No Signal" method.

 ..  youtube:: FhKREgqjCpM
     :width: 100%